decentraland/old-documentation/_posts/wearables/2021-05-31-publishing-wearables.md

 - Wearables may not contain duplicate items within a collection.
 (Each item within a collection must be unique.)
 - Wearables may not mimic or copy other wearables that have already been published.
 - Wearables with misleading categories may be rejected; for example, a hat that is categorized as a lower body item.
+- Wearables must follow the armature humanoid structure to ensure a good quality gameplay.
+In this sense, currently vehicles or pets are not allowed because these are not wearables by definition.
+- Curators from the curators committee can submit collections but not approve their own.
+In this case, another curator from the committee would needs to review in order and approve or reject.